 “I have been very pleased with the transformation by both the students and staff with the incorporation of Blended Learning.
 Seeing the amazing data results and the academic growth in our students has motivated the entire school." - Julie Kolbeck, Principal

-Christ the King teachers and staff believe every child deserves a personal education, tailored to their own strengths and weaknesses.
-To make that belief a reality, the school has adopted a “Blended Learning” model for students in 1st- 6th grade.
-Blended Learning combines technology, one-on-one teacher/student interaction, and individual work time to help students learn at their own pace.
+Christ the King teachers and staff believe every child deserves a Christ-Centered, personal education, tailored to their own strengths and weaknesses.
+To make that belief a reality, the school has adopted a small group instruction model for students in 1st- 6th grade.
+Small group instruction combines technology, one-on-one teacher/student interaction, and individual work time to help students learn at their own pace.

-Teachers like the new method, too.
-Many say the one-on-one setting allows them to focus on one student at a time, and get more familiar with their students on an individual basis.
-“Blended Learning has made it so that I have a better understanding of student progress.
-With the small group sizes, it has allowed for collaboration amongst students because they feel more comfortable sharing,” says Jenny Quissell, 3rd grade teacher.
+Teachers like small group instruction too.
+Many say the one-on-one setting allows them to focus on one student at a time to get more familiar with their students on an individual basis.
+“Small group instruction allows me to monitor student progress.
+“The small group size has allowed for collaboration amongst students because they feel more comfortable sharing,” says Jenny Quissell, teacher.